HouzezProject/houzez-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.eta.Houzez-backend' is invalid and this project uses 'com.eta.Houzezbackend' instead.
+* The original package name 'com.eta.Houzez-backend' is invalid and this project uses 'com.eta.houzezbackend' instead.

 # Getting Started